The stages of wound healing in horses.

 - Another part of this phase is called epithelialization, where new skin cells move to cover the wound.
 Of course, horses are totally weird, and on their bodies, this process moves at about .2 mm a day.
 On legs, the epithelialization can move less than .1 mm a day.

 Fixing things!
-Moving on to the third stage of finally things are starting to get back to normal.
+Moving on to the third stage, finally, things are starting to get back to normal.
 Or, the repair stage.

 - This happens at about 4-5 days after the wound occurs.
 Here, the fibroblasts are filling the wound.
 They seek each other out like they are at a giant party.
 This lets granulation tissue start to form, which provides a structure for the skin cells to move over.